Optical cavity: Resonator types

 The most common types of optical cavities consist of two facing plane (flat) or spherical mirrors.
 The simplest of these is the plane-parallel or Fabry–Pérot cavity, consisting of two opposing flat mirrors.
 While simple, this arrangement is rarely used in large-scale lasers due to the difficulty of alignment; the mirrors must be aligned parallel within a few seconds of arc, or "walkoff" of the intracavity beam will result in it spilling out of the sides of the cavity.
 However, this problem is much reduced for very short cavities with a small mirror separation distance (L < 1 cm).
 Plane-parallel resonators are therefore commonly used in microchip and microcavity lasers and semiconductor lasers.
 In these cases, rather than using separate mirrors, a reflective optical coating may be directly applied to the laser medium itself.
 The plane-parallel resonator is also the basis of the Fabry–Pérot interferometer.

 For a resonator with two mirrors with radii of curvature R1 and R2, there are a number of common cavity configurations.
 If the two radii are equal to half the cavity length (R1 = R2 = L / 2), a concentric or spherical resonator results.
 This type of cavity produces a diffraction-limited beam waist in the centre of the cavity, with large beam diameters at the mirrors, filling the whole mirror aperture.
 Similar to this is the hemispherical cavity, with one plane mirror and one mirror of radius equal to the cavity length.

 A common and important design is the confocal resonator, with mirrors of equal radii to the cavity length (R1 = R2 = L).
 This design produces the smallest possible beam diameter at the cavity mirrors for a given cavity length, and is often used in lasers where the purity of the transverse mode pattern is important.

 A concave-convex cavity has one convex mirror with a negative radius of curvature.
-This design produces no intracavity focus of the beam, and is thus useful in very high-power lasers where the intensity of the intracavity light might be damaging to the intracavity medium if brought to a focus.
+This design produces no intracavity focus of the beam, and is thus useful in very high-power lasers where the intensity of the light might be damaging to the intracavity medium if brought to a focus.